Perspective | Can the Developer's Phased Guarantee Liability Be Exempted After Pre-Registration of Mortgage?

 Article 159 of the Civil Code of the People's Republic of China stipulates: "In a conditional civil legal act, if a party improperly prevents the condition from being fulfilled for their own benefit, it shall be deemed that the condition has been fulfilled.
 Conversely, if a party improperly facilitates the fulfillment of the condition, it shall be deemed that the condition has not been fulfilled."

-In the "Individual Housing Loan and Guarantee Contract" signed among the developer, the homebuyer, and the bank, the developer's guarantee to the bank and the homebuyer is contingent upon a specific condition—namely, the developer's guarantee liability will be discharged once the bank successfully obtains the mortgage right.
-According to this provision, if either the bank or the homebuyer fails to promptly complete the formal mortgage registration, it can be deemed that they are improperly preventing the fulfillment of the condition for discharging the developer's guarantee liability.
-As a result, the condition shall be considered fulfilled, meaning the developer's guarantee obligation has already been waived.
+In the "Individual Housing Loan and Guarantee Contract" signed among the developer, the homebuyer, and the bank, the developer's guarantee to the bank and the homebuyer is subject to a condition precedent—specifically, the developer's guarantee liability will be discharged once the bank successfully obtains the mortgage right.
+According to this provision, if either the bank or the homebuyer fails to promptly complete the formal mortgage registration, it can be deemed that they are improperly obstructing the fulfillment of the condition for releasing the developer from its guarantee obligations.
+As a result, the condition shall be considered fulfilled, meaning the developer's guarantee liability has already been discharged.

-For banks, to avoid the invalidity of preliminary mortgage registration, they should promptly inform homebuyers to proceed with the formal mortgage registration within 90 days from the date they know or reasonably should know that formal registration can be completed.
+For banks, to avoid the invalidation of preliminary mortgage registration, they should promptly inform homebuyers to proceed with the formal mortgage registration within 90 days from the date they become aware—or reasonably should have become aware—that formal registration is possible.
 If the buyer refuses to cooperate, the bank should actively pursue legal action to confirm its right to the mortgage.
-Furthermore, in accordance with Article 159 of the Civil Code, if the buyer improperly obstructs the completion of the mortgage registration, the mortgage right shall be deemed automatically registered, and the bank will thus rightfully hold the mortgage interest.
+Furthermore, in accordance with Article 159 of the Civil Code, if the buyer unreasonably obstructs the completion of the mortgage registration, the mortgage right shall be deemed automatically registered, and the bank will thus be entitled to enforce its mortgage rights.

-In summary, simply registering a preliminary mortgage does not automatically exempt the developer from its phased guarantee obligations.
-Such liability can only be discharged—both under statutory provisions and contractual agreements—after it is confirmed that the bank legally holds the mortgage right.
-In practice, if either the bank or the homebuyer fails to fulfill their duty to complete the formal mortgage registration, resulting in the bank being unable to enforce its mortgage rights, the developer may invoke the Civil Code's provisions on conditional civil legal acts to safeguard its legitimate interests.
-Meanwhile, banks are advised to proactively collaborate with homebuyers in completing the formal mortgage registration, thereby mitigating the legal risks associated with failing to register in time and potentially losing the ability to claim mortgage rights altogether.
+In summary, simply registering for a preliminary mortgage does not automatically exempt the developer from its phased guarantee obligations.
+Only after it is determined that the bank legally holds the mortgage right can this guarantee liability be discharged as stipulated by law and contract.
+In practice, if the bank or the homebuyer fails to fulfill their duty to complete the formal mortgage registration, thereby preventing the bank from exercising its mortgage rights, the developer may invoke the provisions of the Civil Code regarding conditional civil legal acts to safeguard its legitimate interests.
+Meanwhile, banks are advised to proactively collaborate with homebuyers in completing the formal mortgage registration, thus avoiding the legal risks associated with failing to do so and potentially losing the ability to enforce their mortgage rights.

 Disclaimer: This article is intended solely for the sharing of legal knowledge and does not constitute legal advice of any kind.
 For specific cases, please consult a professional lawyer.